Efficient generation of entangled multi-photon graph states from a single atom

 \subsection{Protocol}

-The full experimental sequence including timings of the optical pulses is shown in Extended Data \Fig \ref{fig:Sequence}.
+The full experimental sequence including timings of the optical pulses is shown in Extended Data Fig.\ \ref{fig:Sequence}.
 As described in the main text, it mainly consists of a repeating sequence of single-qubit rotations and photon emissions (cycling) with additional initialization and closing steps at the beginning and the end.
 The atom is initialized in the state $\ket{2,0}$ by optical pumping (\unit{5}{\micro\second}).
-A square-shaped control pulse (\unit{1.5}{\micro\second}) produces the first photon.
+A square-shaped control pulse (\unit{1.5}{\micro\second}) produces the first photon, thus generating the atom-photon entangled state $\ket{1,1}\ket{R_1}-\ket{1,-1}\ket{L_1}$ (up to normalization) where the index `1' refers to the first photon.
 If no photon was detected, we immediately go back to the state preparation step and another photon attempt.
 We choose a maximum of seven attempts for the first photon in order to avoid excessive heating of the atom.
 After a successful first photon detection we start the cycling stage with the single qubit gate, which for cluster states consists of a $\pi/2$ rotation contained in three Raman manipulations.
 First, the population in $\ket{1,1}$ is transferred to $\ket{2,0}$ with a $\pi$ pulse taking \unit{53}{\micro\second}.
 Then a $\pi/2$ pulse is applied to the transition $\ket{1,-1}\leftrightarrow\ket{2,0}$ realizing the qubit rotation.
 Afterwards, the population in $\ket{2,0}$ is transferred back to $\ket{1,1}$ with another $\pi$ pulse.
+The above described operation transforms the basis states as follows: $\ket{1,1}\rightarrow\ket{1,1}+\ket{1,-1}$ and $\ket{1,-1}\rightarrow-\ket{1,1}+\ket{1,-1}$.
 The whole pulse sequence for the single-qubit gate takes \unit{132.5}{\micro\second}.
 For GHZ states the required rotation angle is $\theta=0$, which means that the qubit rotation can be skipped entirely.